AlanGreyjoy/swag-mcp/README.md

 # Swagger/Postman MCP Server

-Server that ingests and serves Swagger/OpenAPI specifications and Postman collections as MCP (Model Context Protocol) tools.
+Server that ingests and serves Swagger/OpenAPI specifications and Postman collections as MCP (Model Context Protocol) tools using a **simplified strategic approach**.

+Instead of generating hundreds of individual tools for each API endpoint, this server provides **only 4 strategic tools** that allow AI agents to dynamically discover and interact with APIs:

 ```bash
 Example prompt: